willdavidson05/ChainSafeDB/README.md

 ![ChainSafeDB](https://github.com/user-attachments/assets/57637be5-7adb-4baa-965b-10f9c4967e40)

-**Track, audit, and protect sensitive database records — backed by blockchain.**
+**Track, audit, and protect sensitive database records, backed by blockchain.**

 ChainSafeDB is an open-source CLI tool that detects tampering and tracks access to sensitive database records by logging cryptographic fingerprints locally and optionally onto a blockchain network (Ethereum Sepolia testnet).